harinis0812/harinis0812/README.md

 ## >>> About Me

-I'm a **second-year B.Tech AIML student** at Sri Shakthi Institute of Engineering and Technology, Coimbatore, with a strong focus on Computer Vision, Deep Learning, and full-stack development.
+I'm a **Third-year B.Tech AIML student** at Sri Shakthi Institute of Engineering and Technology, Coimbatore, with a strong focus on Computer Vision, Deep Learning, and full-stack development.

 -  **Degree:** B.Tech — Artificial Intelligence & Machine Learning (2024–2028)
 -  **CGPA:** 7.84